cityofaustin/ags-service-publisher/README.md

         - `data_source_mappings` (optional): Mappings of source data paths to destination data paths (e.g. development environment SDE connection files to test environment SDE connection files)
             - Supported by `MapServer` services, but not `GeocodeServer` services.
+            - [`fnmatch`][8]-style wildcards are supported in the keys for `data_source_mappings`, but note that in YAML you must enclose keys in single quotes if they contain a non-alphanumeric character.
         - `source_dir`: Directory containing the source files (MXDs, locator files, etc.) to publish.
         - `staging_dir` (optional): Directory containing staging files to copy into `source_dir` prior to mapping data sources and publishing.